-1. Class/tutorial participation and discussion (20%)
+1. Class and tutorial participation and discussion (20%)

 Students are expected to read the assigned readings for the week prior to attending class and contribute to class discussions.
 The class is a safe environment for the exchange of diverse ideas; all opinions will be respected but all opinions must be defended.
 Students are expected to attend the tutorials to pass the course.
-Adequate justification shall be provided in case one or more tutorials are missed.